bowo-prasetyo/forkbuild/docs/Architecture.md

 sense yet (see Render Layers below); it was the simplest thing that looks right for this milestone.

-PreviewRenderer is the renderer's second overlay: PreviewState -> a single semi-transparent ghost mesh, subscribed to EditorEvent.PREVIEW_CHANGED.
+PreviewRenderer is the renderer's second overlay: PreviewState -&gt; a single semi-transparent ghost mesh, subscribed to EditorEvent.PREVIEW_CHANGED.
 Reuses ThreeBrickFactory so the ghost has the exact geometry the real brick would have, then clones the material